Classes & Registration

 All dancers at Nye Dance Productions are required to have a parent/guardian register for an account with the Dance Studio Pro system.
 Accounts give families access to input family/dancer information, view the studio schedule, enroll in classes, access documents, access music files and pay online.
 Families should become familiar with their account and check for class material and emails.

-A written notice returned in person is required to cancel a class mid season (September - June).
+A written notice returned in person is required to cancel a class mid season (September - May).
 In order to stop further tuition obligations for the session (beginning with the month after this notice is received), this form must be completed and turned into Nye Dance Productions front desk before the 1st calendar day (not the first class meeting) of the month you want to withdraw.
 The Account Holder is responsible for tuition payments, account charges and late fees incurred through the last day of the month a dancer is registered in a class regardless of attendance.
 If a dancer is canceling class mid season (October - December) or (February - June) a $15 drop out fee will be assessed AND that month’s tuition.
-Dancers are given a month trial (September and January) to withdraw from class without a fee.
-If registered for recital, costumes must be picked up by the end of June or the costume becomes the property of Nye Dance Productions.
+Dancers are given a month trial (September and January) to withdraw from class without a drop out fee.
+However, tuition and costume deposits are non refundable.
+If registered for

 Any missed dance class should be reported to the front desk via call, text, message or email.
 It is important we are aware of our dancers if they are scheduled to be in class.
 Attendance is taken at the beginning of each class.